waymobetta/newrepo/README.md

 ### credits

-Basically, I just leveraged the code from the go-github examples [here](https://github.com/google/go-github/blob/master/example/newrepo/main.go), kept the same program name and customized it to make it a little easier to work with and slightly more extensible
+Basically, I just leveraged the code from the [go-github](https://github.com/google/go-github) example directory [here](https://github.com/google/go-github/blob/master/example/newrepo/main.go), kept the same program name and customized it to make it a little easier to work with and slightly more extensible

 MIT